A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-The grid independence is checked for variable diffusivity problems, with a coarser grid $11\times11$, $Nt=2000$ and finer grid $21\times21$, $Nt=8500$.
-The stretching factor in both cases is $\lambda=0.1$, and all other parameters are kept the same as considered in the previous.
-The maximum rate of change between the coarser and the finer grid solutions is 0.0093\% over the whole domain $[0, 1]^2$ and within full-time [0, 1].
-Hence, the patch dynamics solution with the grid resolution $21\times21$, $Nt=8500$ is grid independent.
+Grid independence is examined for the variable diffusivity problem using a coarser grid of $10\times10$, $\operatorname{N_t}=2000$, and a finer grid of $20\times20$, $\operatorname{N_t}=8500$.
+In both cases, the stretching factor is set to $\lambda=0.1$, and all other parameters are kept the same as previously described.
+The maximum relative difference between the coarser and finer grid solutions is found to be 9.3$\mathrm{e}{-5}$ (i.e., less than 1$\mathrm{e}{-3}$) over the entire physical domain $[0, 1]^2$ and throughout the full-time interval [0, 1].
+Since the maximum relative difference is below 1$\mathrm{e}{-3}$, the patch dynamics solution with the grid resolution $20\times20$ and $\operatorname{N_t}=8500$ is considered to be grid independent \cite{2015_mazumder_numerical}.